-Here are some easy items to prep on Sunday so your Valentine charcuterie on Monday Night
+Here are some easy items to prep on Sunday for your Valentine charcuterie on Monday Night.

 - 1 soft cheese

 - Thin sliced carrot on the diagonal, makes it easier to eat